When universal edge-colored directed graph $C^*$-algebras are exact: Reversing edges and subgraphs

-\begin{example} Consider the one-colored graph Reversing the edge $g$ gives a graph which is equivalent to and then reversing the edge $\widehat{g}$ yields the graph In terms of the associated Cuntz-Krieger relations it is straightforward to see that the $CK$-relations for the first graph are different from those for the third graph. \end{example}
+\begin{example} Consider the one-colored graph Reversing the edge $g$ gives a graph which is equivalent to and then reversing the edge $\widehat{g}$ yields the graph In the first case the associated $C^*$-algebra is $M_3$ and the third graph gives rise to the $C^*$-algebra $M^2 \free{\mathbb{C}^2} M^2$ which is not finite dimensional. \end{example}

-The next proposition now yields some information about uniqueness of the associated $C^*$-algebra when an edge is reversed.
+The next proposition now yields information about the new $C^*$-algebra when an edge is reversed.

 \begin{proposition} Let $(G,\chi)$ be an edge-colored directed graph and $e$ an edge in $G$.
 If $\chi_G(e) \neq \chi_G(g)$ for any edge $g$ with $r(g) = r(e)$ then $C^*(G,\chi)$ is isomorphic to $C^*(G_e, \chi_{G_{e}})$. \end{proposition}